dshcheung/WDI_HK_9/04-server-applications/rails-user-passwords-lesson/readme.md

 - Use partials and templates in views

 ## Intro - What is Authentication and Encryption?
-(15 mins)

 #### Authentication

 Today, we are going to learn about making our site more secure.
 Authentication is about making sure you know the identity of the person accessing your site and the data you store.
 Essentially, it's about asking for passwords, or other proof of identity.
 It doesn't guarantee anything - if your girlfriend knows your email password, they could "pretend" to be you on a website.

 Authentication should be used whenever you want to know exactly who is using or viewing your site.
 To know which user is currently logged-in, a website needs to store sensitive data - this data will, therefore, be *encrypted*.

 #### Encryption